 The South Slopes neighbourhood is designed as a terraced hillside community, featuring low-rise, predominantly wood-frame homes for families.
 The slope and terraced design takes full advantage of views from southern Vancouver Island to Mount Baker in Washington State.

 The Slopes is adjacent to many green spaces in our community.
-From the proposed park for Parcel 32 next to Veritas to the hectares wide Burnaby Mountain Conservation area, the great outdoors is literally seconds away from most doorsteps.
+From the Slopes Neighbourhood Park (Parcel 32) just south of the Lift building to the hectares wide Burnaby Mountain Conservation area, the great outdoors is literally seconds away from most doorsteps.

 Mosaic is currently developing Fraser along University Crescent south.
 You can learn more by visiting Mosaic’s website.